VectorInstitute/FL4Health/vector_bootcamp_2025/ide_and_environment_guide.md

 **NOTE:** GPU reservations are time limited.
 The command `--qos=m` guarantees that you get the GPU for 1-hour uninterrupted.
 Thereafter, you may be preempted (kicked off), by other users hoping to use the resources.

-If you want to request more time, you can add `--time=4:00:00` to request, for example 4 hours of reservation.
+If you want to request more time, you can add `--time=4:00:00` to request, for example, 4 hours of reservation.

 ### Running an Example (Locally or On the Cluster)